scottaddie/OnDotNetConfiguration/README.md

 # OnDotNetConfiguration

-A sample ASP.NET Core 5.0 Blazor Server app to accompany the On .NET configuration/secrets management episode.
+A sample ASP.NET Core 5.0 Blazor Server app to accompany the On .NET Show's configuration/secrets management episode.

 ## Prerequisites